-- (a) The terms of the Access Agreement will provide that ARTC may reduce Train Paths by removing particular Train Paths where a Customer has under-utilised its Capacity Entitlement granted to it under that Access Agreement.
-Any decision by ARTC in this regard is subject to the dispute resolution provision in the Access Agreement. - (b) A Customer may also reduce its Capacity Entitlement by cancelling Train Paths in accordance with the terms of the Access Agreement. - (c) Train Paths may be assigned by a Customer to a third party with approval from ARTC in accordance with the assignment provisions of that Access Agreement.
+- (c) A Customer may also reduce its Capacity Entitlement by cancelling Train Paths in accordance with the terms of the Access Agreement. - (d) Train Paths may be assigned by a Customer to a third party with the approval from ARTC in accordance with the assignment provisions of that Access Agreement.